 These banana coffee cake muffins are soft and tasty, especially with a little butter on top!
-Use up your ripe bananas to make our coffee cake muffin recipe for breakfast.
+Use up your ripe bananas to make our moist banana muffins recipe for breakfast.

-While banana pecan muffins are a personal favorite, I’ve used this coffee cake muffin recipe as a base for all kinds of flavor combinations – blueberry, apple streusel, and even chocolate chip!
+While banana pecan muffins are a personal favorite, I’ve made this recipe as a base for all kinds of flavor combinations – blueberry, apple streusel, and even chocolate chip!

 Looking for more easy breakfast options?
 This cinnamon roll monkey bread can be made in the crockpot and combines two favorites into one!